-Government investment

-- \$3.65 million in one-off costs (business design and ΙT requirements, monitoring and evaluation, FTEs for implementation), - \$42.10 million in ongoing costs depreciation, (communication, capital charge, FTEs for contact centres, processing staff and other support staff), and - \$20.20 million for the IT build.
+Costs Government investment • \$458.63 million to the Government for no longer retaining child support, and • \$3.65 million in one-off costs (business design and IT \$25.42 million to enable child support liability to be considered an allowable cost for Temporary Additional Support (and Special Benefit) purposes. requirements, monitoring and evaluation, FTEs for implementation), \$42.10 million in ongoing costs Savings (\$174.15) million of benefit abatement, and (communication, depreciation, capital charge, FTEs for contact centres, processing staff and (\$21.58) million due to child support being treated as income for the Income-Related Rent Subsidy (Vote Housing and Urban Development) ther support staff), and \$20.20 million for the IT build.